minawoien/ele520/README.md

-# ele520
+# Machine learning
-My lab assignments in Machine learning
+This repository contains my lab assignments from the course Machine learning at the University of Stavanger.